GLOBAL SURVEY Vol. 49 No. 8P/508 November 2019

 The Great Proletarian Cultural Revolution was launched by Mao Zedong (1893-1976) on 2 September 1965 to counter the moderate government of Liu Shao-ch’i and Deng Xiaoping.
 It was approved by the 11th Plenum of the Central Committee of the Communist Party on 8 August 1966 and Red Guards were created to destroy old authority.
 The campaign was formally ended by the 9th Party Congress in 1969.

-House of Representatives in
+Irish House of

 Basic unit of a collective (Chinese).

 Adulatory address of North Korean leader Kim Chong-il.

 Platform with Arab Countries in Transition established at the 37th summit of the Group of Eight (G8) on 26-27 May 2011 in Deauville, Calvados Department, France

 Dewan Perwakilan Rakyat (DPR)

 Indonesian House of Representatives